Dr. Stewart J. Russell

 Affiliation Scientist, CReATe Fertility Centre

-Dr. Stewart J. Russell is an Assistant Professor of Molecular and Medical Health Sciences at Wilfrid Laurier University, commencing August 1, 2025.
-He completed his PhD in 2016 at the University of Guelph, where he pioneered work on small RNA biology in bovine oocytes and early embryos.
-Following his PhD, he spent nearly a decade directing translational studies addressing infertility at the CReATe Fertility Centre, where he led research programs spanning single-cell RNA profiling of human embryos (days 3–12), molecular interactions between embryos and endometrium, multiomic analysis of endometrial receptivity, and epigenetic studies of sperm-borne RNAs.
+Dr. Stewart J. Russell is an Assistant Professor of Molecular and Medical Health Sciences at Wilfrid Laurier University.
+He completed his PhD in Biomedical Science at the University of Guelph, where he studied small RNA biology in oocytes and early embryos.
+Before joining Laurier, he spent nearly a decade directing translational reproductive biology research at CReATe Fertility Centre.

 Graduate Students